babarlhr/odoo-ook/README.md

 the right Odoo git repository and create a temporary server / database for this branch on a new port.

+All of this is done in a way such that your odoo repository is not modified.
+(Useful when you want to try a new branch in the middle of your work)

     ook find stuff

 Find matching files in the odoo repository